 Gautami has 4 daughters and 1 son.
 She first borrowed Rs.500 from her SHG to admit her daughter to high school.
 Next, she borrowed Rs.3000 to open a shop that would be managed by her husband.
 Through their earnings, she paid back their mortgage.
 She then borrowed Rs.5000 to buy a cow, followed by money to get her eldest daughter married, for which her Village Organization (federation of SHGs at the GP level) also provided monetary support.
 When her husband fell ill and was in a coma, she borrowed Rs.80,000 from her SHG for his treatment.

 “My SHG has never asked me for anything other than my time — to attend trainings, learn new things, and meet new people.
-The SHG is the biggest resource I have,” she says.
+The SHG is the biggest resource I have,” she said.

-On probing her further on why she is motivated to contest the elections, she says that the current Pradhan (village chief) doesn’t listen to poor, lower caste people.
+On probing further on why she wanted to contest the elections, she said that the current Pradhan (village chief) doesn’t listen to the poor – especially those belonging to the lower castes.
 Nor does he give them their due share of government schemes and entitlements.
 If she wins the elections, she will first roam the village and see what is needed, be it houses, pension, or health services… and then figure out what can be done with the resources she is allotted.

 “I have helped an SHG member from a neighboring village when her house caught fire.
 I also helped resolve bank issues for my fellow SHG members.
 I am confident I can do more if elected to power.”

 Gautami is from the Scheduled Caste (SC) community and is keen to contest the upcoming elections, irrespective of whether the seat is reserved for women or SCs, or not.
-Members of her Village Organization say that they will support her and campaign for her as they have seen her progress from being very poor and uninformed to where she stands today.
+Members of her Village Organization support her and campaign for her as they have seen her progress from being very poor and uninformed to where she stands today.